influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/standardK8STrigger.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj source.url

-URLArtifact contains information about an artifact at an http endpoint.
+"URLArtifact contains information about an artifact at an http endpoint."

 ### fn source.url.withPath